 As earlier stated, some TPCs limit representational rights in whole or in part.
 See, e.g., Fort Peck TPC Title 12 § 106(b) (moving straight from siblings of decedent to grandparents of decedent without providing for possibility of inheritance by nieces and nephews of predeceased sibling, but permitting their potential inheritance after moving through aunts and uncles); Mashantucket Pequot TPC § 81 (limiting representation to descendants of parents and siblings, then moving to next of kin, then step-children).
+MTPC § 3-103(b) and (d) do not employ representation at the second parentela if any parent of the decedent survives or at the third parentela if any grandparent of the decedent survives.
+For example, the estate of a decedent survived by no descendants, one parent, two siblings, and three descendants of a predeceased sibling will descend to the parent, irrespective of the existence of surviving descendants of the parent (the decedent's siblings, nieces, and nephews).
+The estate of a decedent survived by no descendants, no parents, and no descendants of parents but by three grandparents will descend to the grandparents 1/3 apiece, irrespective of the existence of surviving descendants of a predeceased grandparent (the decedent's aunts, uncles, or cousins).

 SECTION 3-108.
-PARENT-CHILD RELATIONSHIP; MARITAL STATUS.
+PARENT-CHILD RELATIONSHIP [; MARITAL STATUS].

-Except as altered by adoption, a parent-child relationship exists between a child and the child's biological parents upon proof of parentage under tribal law, regardless of whether the parents are married to each other.
-[Except as altered by adoption, a parent-child relationship does not exist between a stepchild or foster child and a step- or foster parent.]
+A parent-child relationship exists between a child and the child's parents upon proof of parentage under the law of the [Tribe or Nation] [regardless of whether the parents are married to each other].

-The drafted provision follows the broader trend within probate codes to avoid distinguishing maternity from paternity in determining heirship status for the children of unmarried parents.
+The drafted provision leaves determination of marriage validity to the law of the Tribe or Nation.
+The bracketed option follows the broader trend within probate codes to avoid distinguishing maternity from paternity in determining heirship status for the children of unmarried parents.
 The TPC could instead choose to preserve the distinction, and/or could specify the manner of proof and the timing of the determination.
 For example: